ldurback/Metaverse/README.md

 ##How

 ###The Basic Idea
 The Ethereum blockchain keeps track of ownership of property.
-The ENS keeps track of domain names as well as the location of servers.
-We associate a whisper channel with each domain name (sub-channels will need to be designed as well), which is where the users present at a website can meet each other.
+We associate a whisper channel with each website domain name (sub-channels will need to be designed as well), which is where the users present at a website can meet each other.
 The users use the whisper channel to form a p2p network for higher bandwidth communication.
 Users can also communicate with the server.
 Any assets that need to be available to all users, such as the assets associated with user (as opposed to server) property, will be stored in decentralized storage such as swarm.

 ###Adding VR
 Each server can host a 3D realm and enforce how the users can navigate through it (for instance, no teleporting).